Mattias Johansson

-Mattias Erik Johansson (born 16 February 1992) is a Swedish professional footballer who plays as a right back.
+Mattias Erik Johansson (born 16 February 1992) is a Swedish professional footballer who plays as a right back for Gamma Ethniki club Apollon Kalythies.
 Starting his career with Kalmar FF in 2009, he went on to play professionally in the Netherlands, Greece, Turkey, and Poland before returning to Sweden in 2024.
 A full international since 2014, he has won eight caps and scored one goal for the Sweden national team.

-After a short spell in Greece, hes now once again back in Sweden with his hometown club Jönköpings Södra IF.

 Club career

 AZ Alkmaar signed Johansson on a four-year contract for a fee of around €1.5 million on 27 January 2012.

 On 1 August 2017, Johansson, who had been released by AZ Alkmaar, moved to Super League Greece club Panathinaikos.

 On 16 September 2018, he scored a brace in a 3–1 away win game against AEL.
 On 23 September 2018, he scored for the second game in the row, the third goal of Panathinaikos at the 3–0 victory against Levadiakos, a goal that made him the top scorer of Panathinaikos after four games.
 On 24 November 2018, Johansson scored a goal in a 5–1 home win game against struggling Apollon Smyrnis.

 On 21 June 2021, Johansson signed a two-year deal with Polish Ekstraklasa champions Legia Warsaw.

 On 27 March 2024, Johansson signed a short-term deal with Swedish side IFK Göteborg until 31 July 2024.

 After some time back in Greece, he was presented on August 24, 2025 for the Söderettan club Jönköpings Södra IF, in his hometown.
+He left the club in November, after the end of the season.